BLOG

 • Service DAOs: Agencies and individuals use these DAOs for hunting and acquiring talent.
 E.g. Metaverse DAO, DaoHaus.

-• Media DAOs: The main advantage of a Media DAO is that it’s transparent, and it’s also decentralized news aggregators that work in the common interest of the consumer.
+• Media DAOs: The main advantage of a Media DAO is that it’s a transparent and decentralized news aggregator that works in the common interest of the consumer.
 E.g., Mirror.

 • Social DAOs: They are decentralized social networking platforms.
 E.g., Seed Club, FWB.